sandervandevelde/Advantech.Wise4012e.Modbus.Simulation/readme.md

 * 2 2 (switch to true)
 * 40001 0-4500 (pick a value between 0 and 4500)
 * 40002 0-4500 (pick a value between 0 and 4500)

+## NModbus4 library

+This simulation is making use of the Nuget package [NModbus4](https://github.com/NModbus4/NModbus4).
+Great work!

 ## Contribute